Bad breath is something that everyone experiences at some point. But for some people it is a chronic and embarrassing problem.

-If you have chronically bad breath, or halitosis, there is a reason why and we will discuss some of those possible reasons here.
+If you have chronically bad breath, or halitosis, there is a reason why.
+And we will discuss some of those possible reasons here.

-Foods that are fragrant, like garlic and onions, can leave your breath smelling less than desirable.
+Foods that are fragrant, like garlic and onions, can consequently leave your breath smelling less than desirable.
 This is just a temporary problem due to the food or drink, like coffee, that you are or were eating.
-Brushing your teeth, flossing, and using mouthwash should immediately improve your bad breath problem if it is caused by your diet.
+Brushing your teeth, flossing, and using mouthwash should immediately improve your breath problem if it is caused by your diet.

 When food particles become stuck in our mouth it can turn into a sticky build up of bacteria known as plaque.
 Food particles can get trapped in places like the uneven surface of your tongue, between your teeth, and between your cheeks and gums.